 HOW TO SET UP GRIT LADDERS WITH YOUR STUDENTS

-1. Students draw a ladder, with a long-term goal written at the top.
+1. Students start with a long-term goal written at the top of the page.

 3. Working backwards, students will map out each successive step necessary.
 The ultimate goal is to find one small goal they can accomplish this week (or day) to make progress on their grand goal.